kadas-albireo/kadas-albireo.github.io/technical/compilation.md

 ### Building KADAS Albireo for Windows using Docker

- * To compile KADAS Albireo, it is sufficient to run the following command from within the `kadas-albireo` source folder
+ * To compile KADAS Albireo, it is sufficient to run the following command from within the `kadas-albireo2` source folder

-       docker run -v $PWD:/workspace sourcepole/kadas-mingw-buildenv ms-windows/mingwbuild.sh
+       docker run -v $PWD:/workspace sourcepole/kadas2-mingw-buildenv scripts/mingwbuild.sh

- * The application will be compiled in a separate build directory, `kadas-albireo/build_mingw64_qt5`
+ * The application will be compiled in a separate build directory, `kadas-albireo2/build_mingw64`
  * The built application will appear under the build output folder

-       kadas-albireo/build_mingw64_qt5/dist/usr/x86_64-w64-mingw32/sys-root/mingw/
+       kadas-albireo2/build_mingw64/dist/usr/x86_64-w64-mingw32/sys-root/mingw/

    * The contents of this folder contains a self-contained, portable build of KADAS Albireo.
+   * In the `bin` subfolder, `kadas.exe` will launch KADAS Albireo 2, whereas `qgis.exe` will launch a stock QGIS 3.10.

 Build system details
 ====================
 - - -

- * `sourcepole/kadas-mingw-buildenv` is a Fedora Linux image with a full MinGW (*Minimalist GNU for Windows*) build environment
+ * `sourcepole/kadas2-mingw-buildenv` is a Fedora Linux image with a full MinGW (*Minimalist GNU for Windows*) build environment
-   * `kadas-albireo/docker/mingw-buildenv/Dockerfile`
+   * `kadas-albireo2/docker/mingw-buildenv/Dockerfile`
  * `docker run -v $PWD:/workspace sourcepole/kadas-mingw-buildenv ms-windows/mingwbuild.sh`
    * Mounts the current directory (`$PWD`, expected to be the `kadas-albireo` source folder) to `/workspace` inside the Docker container
    * Runs `ms-windows/mingwbuild.sh` inside the Docker container